Narendra Modi still ahead in most popular PM race, Naveen Patnaik is top CM says CVoter survey

 New Delhi, June 02: Prime Minister Narendra Modi enjoys over 65 per cent support a survey by CVoter says.

-The survey also says that Naveen Patnaik is the most popular Chief Minister.
-CVoter says that it conducted the largest, definitive survey called the," State of the Nation 2020:May," comprising responses from over 3,000 people from each state and Union Territory.
+The survey also says that Naveen Patnaik is the most popular chief minister.
+CVoter says that it conducted the largest, definitive survey called," State of the Nation 2020:May," comprising responses from over 3,000 people from each state and Union Territory.

 Prime Minister Narendra Modi enjoys the support of 65.69 per cent of the people surveyed.
 As PM, Modi got the most support in Odisha at 95.6 per cent.
 In Himachal Pradesh it was 93.95 per cent, while in Chhattisgarh, it stood at 92.73 per cent.